psf/black/docs/the_black_code_style/future_style.md

 Although when the target version is Python 3.9 or higher, _Black_ will use parentheses instead since they're allowed in Python 3.9 and higher.

-An alternative to consider if the backslashes in the above formatting is undesirable is to use {external:py:obj}`contextlib.ExitStack` to combine context managers in the following way:
+An alternative to consider if the backslashes in the above formatting are undesirable is to use {external:py:obj}`contextlib.ExitStack` to combine context managers in the following way: